 Commercial property agreements involve more complex commercial contracts with longer negotiation cycles.
 Contracts typically cover office buildings, retail centers, industrial parks, or mixed-use developments.

 Services include lease negotiations with business tenants, CAM (common area maintenance) charge calculations and reconciliation, vendor and contractor coordination, property improvement projects, and tenant retention programs.
-Commercial managers need specialized knowledge of commercial lease structures, market trends, and the needs of business tenants.
+CAM reconciliation is the annual process of comparing estimated common area maintenance charges paid by commercial tenants against actual costs, with adjustments billed or credited accordingly.
+This process requires meticulous contract tracking to ensure accuracy.
+Commercial managers need specialized knowledge of commercial lease structures (including triple net leases, gross leases, and modified gross leases), tenant improvement allowances, and commercial lease administration.

 Fees typically range from 3-6% of monthly rent, depending on property size and complexity.
 Lower percentages indicate higher gross rents on commercial properties.